Diagnosing and Treating PCOS

 Woman with PCOS often experience the illness differently.
 Some women will experience just one symptom, while others have them all—making PCOS difficult to diagnose.

-“Often, it’s not until a woman has trouble getting pregnant that she is screened for and diagnosed with PCOS by a professional,” said Dr. Hamilton.
+“Often, it’s not until a woman has trouble getting pregnant that she is screened for and diagnosed with PCOS by a professional,” said Dr. Prettyman.
 “But symptoms can appear as early as the teenage years, so it’s important to make an appointment with your doctor if you suspect you may have PCOS.”

 Symptoms can include: